Augmentation varieties and disk potentials III: Ruling out exact fillings

 \end{lemma}

 \begin{proof} The statement of the Lemma follows from a matching of the ends of the one-dimensional components of the moduli space of buildings bounding the filling.
 Let $\M_i(\Lambda)_0$ denote the moduli space of rigid buildings in $\R \times Z$ of class $\iota_* \mu_{i}$.
 Each building in $\M_i(\Lambda)_0$ represents the boundary of a one-dimensional component $\M(L)_1$ of the moduli space of buildings $u: C \to \XX$ bounding the filling $L$.
-Since each such component of $\M(L)$ has two ends and any one-manifold is oriented, without loss of generality $\M_{2i}(\Lambda)$ is connected to $\M_{2i+1}(\Lambda)$ by such a component for $i \ge 1$. \end{proof}
+Since each such component of $\M(L)$ has two ends and any one-manifold is oriented, without loss of generality $\M_{2i}(\Lambda)$ is connected to $\M_{2i+1}(\Lambda)$ by such a component for $i \ge 1$.
+After re-ordering, we may assume that the components joined by the cobordism are those containing the $2k+1$-st and $2k+2$-st Maslov index two disks bounding $\Pi$, for each $k = 1,\ldots, n/2 -1 $.
+After capping off using a path which is the reverse of the lift of the first Maslov-index-two disk, the homology classes of these disks are $0, [\mu_1], \ldots, [\mu_{n-1]}$.
+The statement of the Lemma follows. \end{proof}

 To obtain relations in higher degree homology groups, we study more general moduli spaces of buildings as follows.
 We introduce the following moduli space with constraints in a submanifold of Reeb chords.